 3. Glass is the “saviour” for a small space.
 The use of office partitions such as wood walls, glass walls and fence walls can save the maximum space and create a more spacious feeling than real space.
-Select a glass partition, you can easily divide the different rooms and make the most of the area at the same time.
-Though it is not a paint, the usage of glass and the clever compliment of vibrant colors in combination of glass will bring out the best in any boring office.
+Select a glass partition; you can easily divide the different rooms and make the most of the area at the same time.
+Though it is not a paint, the usage of glass and the clever compliment of vibrant colours in a combination of glass will bring out the best in any boring office.

 5. The walls should not utilise strong reflective colours to avoid eyestrain and lost of concentration when working.
-Use dark colours to enhance focusing ability at work.
+Use dark colours to enhance the focusing ability at work.
 Avoid using yellow at workspace because it can cause drowsiness and turn dirty relatively quickly.

 7. Wall art can increase interest in the workplace through images, especially messages that represent the corporate brand.
-Through cool and interesting designs you could highlight the company culture at the same time as lifting your employee’s mood.
+Through cool and interesting designs, you could highlight the company culture at the same time as lifting your employee’s mood.
 The use of stencils can leverage complex designs with low cost on both time and money as well.

-8. To inspire creativity and loyalty, working rooms, meeting rooms and support areas should use the main paint colors of the company’s logo.
+8. To inspire creativity and loyalty, working rooms, meeting rooms and support areas should use the main paint colours of the company’s logo.
 Because it will remind employees of the purpose and meaning of the business and also maintain the attitude of employees.

 9. You can decorate your office with a few paintings but do not overdo it, hanging too many pictures will make the office more crowded and confusing.
-Instead of traditional paintings, what about a graffiti?
+Instead of traditional paintings, what about graffiti?
 Or some stencil art?

 10. You can use blue tone combined with green to give your office a fresh, youthful feel that stimulates the brain’s ability to work.
 Besides, you can also add extra white milk and dark blue, helping to highlight the office and stimulating employees to create more creative ideas.